TechKumarNitish/SimpleIncrementAndDecrementApp-Js_Html_tailwindCss/README.md

 # SimpleIncrementAndDecrementApp-Js_Html_tailwindCss
 This is simple one page website Increment and decrement web app build  with Tailwind CSS configured.
-It uses React version **18.2** and Tailwind CSS version **3.2**.
+It uses Tailwind CSS version **3.2**.

 ## Usage